 Redevelopment, Including Brownfields Projects

-The regulatory experience of the Department before administrative boards and agencies is remarkable in its breadth.
+The Department’s regulatory experience before administrative boards and agencies is remarkable in its breadth.
 We handle both federal and state administrative hearings on air, hazardous waste, water, and noise pollution matters and assist our clients in air, water, and waste permitting matters.
 We have represented developers and owners in advancing matters concerning coastal zones, wetlands, stream encroachments, and waterfront development permits.
 We have helped clients resolve wetland issues with federal and state agencies, including establishing Wetlands Mitigation Banks.

 In addition, clients call on us to provide guidance and assistance with a wide array of general regulatory compliance questions, including issues relating to the Resource Conservation and Recovery Act (RCRA), Toxic Substances Control Act (TSCA), Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), Occupational Safety and Health Administration (OSHA), Clean Air Act (CAA), Clean Water Act (CWA), and Community Right to Know Laws.
 Our due diligence attorneys are adept in asbestos regulations and supervise site audits and compliance evaluations.
 We regularly work with our clients in the preparation of compliance manuals and provide assistance in connection with internal audits.